 There are a range of smart phone record keeping apps supplied by third parties to help you run your business.

-Have a look at HMRC’s Tax Help Fact Sheets.
-They cover a range of subjects such as self-assessment, expenses, and allowances for the self-employed, employing someone for the first time, VAT, and limited companies to name a few.
+Have a look at HMRC’s Tax help fact sheets.
+They cover a range of subjects such as self-assessment, expenses, and allowances for the self-employed, employing someone for the first time, VAT, and limited companies.

 - website: HMRC YouTube Channel